wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 and then this object will be sent to the neighboring caches.
 On receiving a coherence type message, the `processInitCoherenceEvent()` will then be called to process it.

+`class MemEventInitCoherence` carries the name of the originating cache, stored in base class data member `src`, the end point type of type `enum class Endpoint` (`type_`, defined in file `util.h`), the data block size (`lineSize_`), and a few booleans flags describing the operational properties of the controller, such as whether the protocol is inclusive (`inclusive_`), whether write backs will always send write back ACKs (`sendWBAck_`), whether write back ACKs are expected (`recvWBAck_`), and whether the controller tracks the presence of addresses in other caches (`tracksPresence_`).
+According to the source code comments, the last boolean flag affects whether clean eviction is needed.

 ### The Coherence Controller Base Class